Wilderness Leadership

 Ever considered being a guide in the outdoor recreation industry or do you just want to be the most prepared out in the wilderness?

-The Wilderness Program teaches the technical and interpersonal skills necessary to instruct people in the backcountry and various outdoor recreation activities.
+Wilderness Leadership teaches the technical and interpersonal skills necessary to instruct people in the backcountry and various outdoor recreation activities.
 These hands-on courses will give you the tools to instruct and lead in mountain, river, and desert environments.

 3-Credit Courses